fxnai/docs/predict/reddit.md

 @fxnbot predict "@samplefxn/stable-diffusion" with prompt "astronaut riding a horse on mars"
 ```

+{% callout type="warning" %} Make sure to put the predictor `tag` in quotes, so that Reddit doesn't interpret it as a user handle. {% /callout %}

 Within a minute of posting your comment, `fxnbot` should respond with the result of your prediction:

 ![reddit prediction](/reddit-predict.png)